MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

     > [!NOTE]
     >   Information about work type and whether the work is chargeable is copied from the time sheet line.
 If needed, you can reduce the quantity of hours and do a partial posting.
 If you reduce the quantity, then the next time that you choose the **Suggest Lines From Time Sheets** action, the line that is created will contain the remaining quantity of hours.
 5. Choose the **Post** action.
 6. To verify the posting, choose the **Ledger Entries** action.
-The **Job Ledger Entries** window opens showing the result of posting the resource journal.
+The **Job Ledger Entries** page opens showing the result of posting the resource journal.

 ## <a name="to-archive-time-sheets"></a>To archive time sheets
 After you have posted time sheets, you can archive them for future reference.
 All time sheets lines must be posted before a time sheet can be archived.

 > [!NOTE]
->   When you archive a time sheet, it is removed from the lists in both the **Time Sheets** window and the **Manager Time Sheets** window.
+>   When you archive a time sheet, it is removed from the lists in both the **Time Sheets** page and the **Manager Time Sheets** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Move Time Sheets to Archive**, and then choose the related link.
 2. Fill in the fields as necessary, and then choose the **OK** button.